 Tokyo may be known for its skyscrapers and busy streets, but that doesn’t mean the beach isn’t within reach.
 Let’s not forget that Japan is an island country, and there are quite a few fantastic stretches of shoreline within easy reach of the city.

-In fact, there’s one within the city limits: Odaiba Beach.
-This artificial cove is just next to the Rainbow Bridge, but it isn’t always open for swimming.
-It’s nice to see the Tokyo skyline in the distance, but for more picturesque beaches, you’ll need to jump on a train (or into a car).
+There’s one within the city limits: Odaiba Beach.
+This artificial cove is just next to the Rainbow Bridge but isn’t always open for swimming.
+Seeing the Tokyo skyline in the distance is nice, but you’ll need to jump on a train (or into a car) for more picturesque beaches.

-Many of the region’s best beaches are along the Chiba peninsula, which forms the other side of Tokyo Bay.
-Onjuku Beach is one with a wide, sandy shoreline where surfing and paddle boarding are popular, with rentals available.
+Many of the region’s best beaches are along the Chiba peninsula, the other side of Tokyo Bay.
+Onjuku Beach has a wide, sandy shoreline where surfing and paddle boarding are popular, and rentals are available.
 It’s just a 1.5-hour ride on a direct train from Tokyo.

 What are the top Tokyo tourist attractions?

-While there are a ton of amazing places to visit in Tokyo, the shortest of trips should definitely include a walk through Ginza, the Shibuya Crossing, and Sensō-ji Temple.
-The Tokyo Skytree is one of the best spots for views, and you also do not want to skip any meals so as to not miss out on the delicious food in Tokyo.
+While there are many amazing places to visit in Tokyo, the shortest of trips should definitely include a walk through Ginza, the Shibuya Crossing, and Sensō-ji Temple.
+The Tokyo Skytree is one of the best spots for views, and you also do not want to skip any meals to not miss out on the delicious food in Tokyo.

 Are there things to do in Tokyo with kids?

 There are plenty of Tokyo attractions that are great for kids!
-We’d say the number one is Tokyo Disneyland, where all of your favorite characters and rides can be found.
-Kids also love going to places like the Ueno Zoo, seeing a Japanese baseball game, or seeing a real-life Sumo Wrestling match.
+The number one is Tokyo Disneyland, where all your favorite characters and rides can be found.
+Kids also love visiting places like the Ueno Zoo, a Japanese baseball game, or a real-life Sumo Wrestling match.

 What are the top free things to do in Tokyo?